h4ckcrypt/PhantomX/README.md

-# PhishSim — Phishing Simulation & Awareness Platform
+# PhantomX — Phishing Simulation & Awareness Platform

 > Built by **Aditya Vishwakarma** ·
 > Licensed for non-commercial use only — see [LICENSE](LICENSE)